Multi-Source Position and Direction-of-Arrival Estimation Based on Euclidean Distance Matrices: Experimental Evaluation

 Table \ref{tab: DOA Results table} summarizes the median DOA estimation errors for both sources.

-As can be observed from Table \ref{tab: DOA Results table} for all source distances $d_{\textrm{c}1}$, the proposed EDM-based method yields median DOA estimation errors below $4^{\circ}$ for both sources, which are consistently smaller than the median DOA estimation errors obtained by the SRP-PHAT method.
+As can be observed from Table \ref{tab: DOA Results table} for all source distances $d_{\textrm{c}1}$, the proposed EDM-based method \reb{(for both $C=2$ and $C=3$)} yields median DOA estimation errors below $4^{\circ}$ for both sources, which are consistently smaller than the median DOA estimation errors obtained by the SRP-PHAT method.
 In addition, it can be observed from Fig. \ref{fig: DOA Results Figure} that the spread of the box plots is smaller for the EDM-based method than for the SRP-based method for all source configurations.
 It is also interesting to note that for both methods the median DOA estimation error is larger for the source that is farther away from the array centroid.
 This can be explained by the fact that the amplitudes of the peaks in the GCC-PHAT and SRP-PHAT functionals corresponding to both sources depend on their signal power ratio.
 This effect is much more pronounced for the SRP-based method than for the EDM-based method.
-For instance, when source 1 is close to the microphone array ($d_{\textrm{c}1} = 0.5$ m), the median DOA estimation error for source 1 is smaller than the median DOA estimation error for source 2 ($1.2 ^{\circ}$ and $2.9^{\circ}$ for the EDM-based method; $1.3 ^{\circ}$ and $51.1^{\circ}$ for the SRP-based method).
-In contrast, when source 1 is far from the microphone array ($d_{\textrm{c}1} = 4$ m), the median DOA estimation error for source 1 is larger than the median DOA estimation error for source 2 ($3.6 ^{\circ}$ and $0.9^{\circ}$ for the EDM-based method; $11.7 ^{\circ}$ and $1.7^{\circ}$ for the SRP-based method).
-When both sources are equi-distant ($d_{\textrm{c}1} = d_{\textrm{c}2} = 2$ m), both methods achieve similar median DOA estimation errors for both sources ($1.1 ^{\circ}$ and $1.0^{\circ}$ for the EDM-based method; $2.4 ^{\circ}$ and $2.5^{\circ}$ for the SRP-based method).
-For $d_{\textrm{c}1} = 0.5$ m, it can be seen that the median DOA estimation errors are also slightly larger than for $d_{\textrm{c}1} = 1$ m, reflecting that the far field model assumption becomes less valid for small distances between the source and the microphones.
+For instance, when source 1 is close to the microphone array ($d_{\textrm{c}1} = 0.5$ m), the median DOA estimation error for source 1 is smaller than the median DOA estimation error for source 2 ($1.2 ^{\circ}$ and $2.9^{\circ}$ for the EDM-based method \reb{($C=2$)}; $1.3 ^{\circ}$ and $51.1^{\circ}$ for the SRP-based method).
+In contrast, when source 1 is far from the microphone array ($d_{\textrm{c}1} = 4$ m), the median DOA estimation error for source 1 is larger than the median DOA estimation error for source 2 ($3.6 ^{\circ}$ and $0.9^{\circ}$ for the EDM-based method \reb{($C=2$)}; $11.7 ^{\circ}$ and $1.7^{\circ}$ for the SRP-based method).
+When both sources are equi-distant ($d_{\textrm{c}1} = d_{\textrm{c}2} = 2$ m), both methods achieve similar median DOA estimation errors for both sources ($1.1 ^{\circ}$ and $1.0^{\circ}$ for the EDM-based method \reb{($C=2$)}; $2.4 ^{\circ}$ and $2.5^{\circ}$ for the SRP-based method).
+For $d_{\textrm{c}1} = 0.5$ m, it can be seen that the median DOA estimation errors are also slightly larger than for $d_{\textrm{c}1} = 1$ m, reflecting that the far field model assumption becomes less valid for small distances between the source and the microphones. \reb{Comparing the EDM-based methods for different numbers of candidate TDOA estimates, it can be observed that, unlike for spatially distributed microphones, considering $C=3$ candidate TDOA estimates does not improve DOA estimation accuracy compared to $C=2$.
+This is consistent with the fact that the number of spurious peaks in the GCC-PHAT functions is typically low for compact microphone arrays when only plausible time lags are considered.}